chitharanjan-devops/AWS_NOTES/DAY-2/EC2.md

 Example: Hpc6a
 Real-Life Example: A NASA supercomputer that calculates the path of planets.

+#### 6. Accelerated Computing (P, G, Inf Series) – Like a Graphics Workstation (GPU-Powered)

+These instances come with GPUs (Graphics Processing Units) for tasks that need parallel processing, like AI/ML training, and 3D rendering.

+Examples: P3, G5, Inf1
+Real-Life Example: A high-end graphics workstation that renders 3D animations, trains AI models, or processes high-resolution videos super fast.

 ###### How to Choose the Right Instance Type?
 If you need a normal, balanced server, go for General Purpose (T, M).